Vote-OK was born on 19th November 2004, when the Government passed the Hunting Act 2004.

 Vote-OK identifies target constituencies which are marginal enough for sustained campaigning to make a difference.

-Vote-OK has established a nationwide network of Vote-OK directors to organise and facilitate supporters to help with the campaign in ‘focus’ constituencies.
+Vote-OK has established a nationwide network of Regional Vote-OK Directors to organise and facilitate supporters to help with the campaign in ‘focus’ constituencies.

 Vote-OK will encourage and facilitate the electorate to participate in General Elections by matching supporters to the candidates who support the principles of tolerance and integrity.